-You see red blocks of uninstrumented time with
+You see red blocks of uninstrumented time in transaction traces with

 There are two reasons why you may see red blocks of uninstrumented time in a transaction trace.